CZ-NIC/mininterface/docs/Validation.md

 We recommend to use the dataclass and validate with the `Annotated` keyword.
-We use a [Validation][mininterface.types.Validation] type here.
+We use a [Validation][mininterface.types.alias.Validation] type here.

 ```python3
 from typing import Annotated